WEB_Global_Banner

 A student who has not completed all graduation requirements of the school by graduation date will not be confirmed to take their ARRT certification exam.
 The student may be offered the option to complete needed requirements, if applicable.
 Once the student has satisfactorily completed the program’s requirements, the ARRT will be notified of their eligibility.
 If the student has not completed graduation requirements in a satisfactory time frame, they will be dismissed from the program.

-The school is accredited by the Joint Review Committee on Education in Radiologic Technology.
+The radiography program is accredited by the Joint Review Committee on Education in Radiologic Technology.
 Any individual associated with the program has the right to submit allegations if there is reason to believe that the program has acted contrary to JRCERT accreditation standards and/or JRCERT polices.
 Additionally, an individual has the right to submit allegations against the program if he/she believes that conditions at the program appear to jeopardize the quality of instruction or the general welfare of its students.

 JRCERT